ArundhatiApte/luhn-numbers/README.md

 ﻿# Luhn numbers

 The Luhn algorithm is usually used for the initial verification of bank card numbers.
 Other areas of its application are also known.
-This module provides functions that check the numbers using the Luhn algorithm, and methods that create valid numbers.
+This module provides functions that check numbers using the Luhn algorithm, and methods that create valid numbers.

 ## Example of usage